hengyu95/Lyrics-to-IPA-v6/README.md

 # Lyric IPA Finder

 A singing-focused vowel and diction coach for musical theatre and classical singers.
-Paste lyrics, click any word, and get immediate IPA breakdowns, vowel chart positioning, and articulation advice — all through a unified dark interface designed for extended practice sessions.
+Paste lyrics, click any word, and get immediate IPA breakdowns, vowel chart positioning, and articulation advice.

 ---